ghostlypi/ghostlypi/README.md

-- 👋 Hi, I’m @ghostlypi
+- 👋 Hi, I’m Parth Iyer (@ghostlypi)
-- 👀 I’m interested in - building my own operating system (based on linux of course)
+- 👀 I’m interested in - Static Code Analysis & Log Monitoring
-- 🌱 I would like to learn - databases
+- 🌱 I would like to learn - Generating Unit Tests using LLMs
-- 📫 How to reach me - email to contact.parthiyer.com
+- 📫 How to reach me - email to parth.iyer@gmail.com